johnnyw66/cc11xxflasher/README.md

 ./bin/flasher CCBootloader-rfcat-ys1.hex

-If this is flashed successfully - both LEDs will come light up on your YS1.
-This means the device is in bootloader mode ready for the RfCat software to be flashed.
+If this is flashed successfully - both LEDs will light up on your YS1.
+This means the device is in bootloader mode and ready for the RfCat software to be flashed using *rfcat_bootloader* commands.

 Download the latest RFCAT image from